Koteterov/Koteterov/readme.md

-I am interested in Front-End Development with JS.
+I am interested in Front-End Development.
+Well, serious JavaSript enthusiast...
 You can contact me at:
 koteterov@yahoo.com